-Scholarship funds established by UMSN are intended to supplement other university-level sources and may be awarded based on a variety of factors, including donor-directed criteria, merit or merit paired with demonstrated financial need.
+Scholarship funds established by U-M School of Nursing are intended to supplement other university-level sources and may be awarded based on a variety of factors, including donor-directed criteria, merit or merit paired with demonstrated financial need.
 Scholarship funds do not require repayment and may be awarded for one or more years.
-For more information about scholarships and financial aid, please contact UMSN-GradAdmissions@med.umich.edu.
-LEADERSHIP PATHWAYS Leadership, Analytics and Innovation The UMSN leadership pathway prepares students to apply knowledge, data analytics, creativity and innovation to drive strategic decisions in program development and the evaluation of technology, information, care delivery and outcomes.
+For more information about scholarships and financial aid, please contact UMSN-Scholarships@med.umich.edu.
+LEADERSHIP PATHWAYS Leadership, Analytics and Innovation The U-M School of Nursing leadership pathway prepares students to apply knowledge, data analytics, creativity and innovation to drive strategic decisions in program development and the evaluation of technology, information, care delivery and outcomes.
 Join us and become a data-driven and innovative nursing leader.
 Our emphasis is on innovative and evidence-based nursing practice, applying research processes to decision-making and translating research findings to increase the effectiveness of both direct and indirect patient care outcomes.
 Our graduates are highly sought after by the world's best health systems and are inspired to make a meaningful impact on health outcomes.
-Degree options: MSN (online) The certificate in health informatics is an interdisciplinary program designed for individuals who seek to enhance their understanding and application of informatics to health and health care and help drive the improvement and innovation needed in a new era.
+Degree options: MSN (online) Certificate in Health Informatics The certificate in health informatics is an interdisciplinary program designed for individuals who seek to enhance their understanding and application of informatics to health and health care and help drive the improvement and innovation needed in a new era.
 The program is available to those who have already completed a bachelor's degree from an accredited institution and who have at least one year of experience in a health-related position.
 We do not require licenser as a health professional, although a solid understanding of health systems is strongly advised.
-6 | Graduate Viewbook Certificate in Health Informatics

-Post-master's DNP UMSN's Department of Leadership, Analytics and Innovation offers a post-master's Doctor of Nursing Practice degree.
+Post-master's DNP U-M School of Nursing's Department of Leadership, Analytics and Innovation offers a post-master's Doctor of Nursing Practice degree.
 The Doctor of Nursing Practice is a practice-focused doctoral program designed to prepare expert nurse clinicians and executive leaders for the highest level of practice to improve health and health care outcomes.
 The degree supports nurse leaders in translating evidence into practice, leading care delivery in complex settings across the continuum and influencing health care change and policy at all levels.